Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Preliminaries

+with $\min \{\emptyset\} = \infty$ $\forall \kb \in \mathbb{K} \backslash \{\emptyset\}$, and with $\ihs(\emptyset)=0$. \end{definition} Intuitively, the hitting set inconsistency measure is based on the idea of searching for the minimum number of interpretations that are required to satisfy all formulas in a given knowledge base $\kb$, subtracted by $1$.
+If $\kb$ is consistent, we only need one interpretation (i.\,e., a model of $\kb$).
+Thus, if we subtract $1$, we get $0$---the desired inconsistency value for consistent knowledge bases.
+If there is a conflict in $\kb$, at least $2$ interpretations are needed to satisfy all formulas, i.\,e., the inconsistency value is $>0$.
+The more interpretations we need to satisfy all formulas, the more severe the conflict is considered to be.
 Note that $\ihs(\kb)=\infty$ if and only if one of the formulas in $\kb$ is contradictory.
 In this case there exists no hitting set as there exists no interpretation which can satisfy such a formula, and consequently, no number of interpretations can satisfy all formulas in $\kb$.
 If $\ihs(\kb) \neq \infty$ then the maximum inconsistency value is $|\kb|-1$.
 This value occurs when there is a model for every formula in $\kb$, but no interpretation is a model for more than one formula.